sami-chaaban/starparser/README.md

 **```--opticsless```**

 Pass this if the input star file lacks an optics group (more specifically: the star file has exactly one table), such as with Relion 3.0 files.
-This option does not work with ```--plot_class_proportions``` and most commands that also require parsing a second file.
+This option does not work with ```--plot_class_proportions```.

 ### Output<a name="output"></a>